Rhoban/placo/docs/kinematics/loop_closures.rst

 Example
 -------

-Here are examples making use of loop closure constraints:
+Here are two examples depicting the use of the solver with the planar 2 DoF for both joints and task control:

 .. admonition:: Planar 2 DoF (joints control)